gimbal-ghost/gimbal-ghost/README.md

 ## ✨ Special Thanks
 I owe a special thanks to Bastian Sondermann and the 3D models in his [BlackboxSticksExporter3D](https://github.com/bsondermann/BlackboxSticksExporter3D) tool.
 The 3D models in Gimbal Ghost are created from the 3D models from Bastian.
 I used his tool for quite some time in my search for an answer to this problem.
 In many ways his tool was the inspiration for this one.

+## 🤟 Donate
+If you find Gimbal Ghost helpful consider dropping some ETH/BTC to `jdavidson.eth` or donating via PayPal [here](https://paypal.me/jwaynedavidson).
+Thanks for your support!

 ## 🏗️ Architecture
-The process of creating a 3D video of transmitter sticks from blackbox data is comprised of three high levels steps:
+For those interested, the Gimbal Ghost's process of creating a 3D video of transmitter sticks from blackbox data is comprised of three high levels steps:

 1. Decode:
     * Blackbox files are decoded into CSV files using the betaflight blackbox_decode CLI tool.